-Tennessee legislature again fails to act on cannabis policy reform in 2024
+Tennessee General Assembly has the opportunity to act on cannabis policy reform in 2025

-Tennessee is one of only 12 states without a viable medical cannabis program and one of 19 states that continues to imprison individuals for possessing small amounts of cannabis — possession of a half-ounce or less is punishable by nearly a year of incarceration.
+Tennessee is one of only 11 states without a viable medical cannabis program and one of 19 states that continues to imprison individuals for possessing small amounts of cannabis — possession of a half-ounce or less is punishable by nearly a year of incarceration.
+In 2023, there were over 12,000 cannabis possession arrests in Tennessee.

-Several bills were introduced in 2024 that would have legalized medical cannabis, decriminalized cannabis, or legalized cannabis for adults.
-None of these bills advanced beyond committee hearings.
+Several bills were introduced in 2025 that would have legalized medical cannabis or legalized cannabis for adults.
+With the exception of SB 489, none of these bills have advanced to committee hearings.
 Let your legislators know you support medical cannabis or decriminalization.

 Tennessee’s Low-THC Cannabis Program